Strongman trades trump democratic deficits in 2017

 Turkish and Chinese stocks jumped more than 33 percent, while Egyptian and Turkish dollar-bonds have returned more than 10 percent, showing that markets love the economic benefits and certainty that strongman politics can deliver.

-"Providing governments are responsible fiscally they can get away with a lot of undemocratic measures," said Renaissance Capital emerging market fund manager Charlie Robertson.
+"Providing governments are responsible fiscally they can get away with a lot of undemocratic measures," said Renaissance Capital global chief economist Charles Robertson.

 "They can pretty much do what they want to their own country," he added.
 "At least on a one-year horizon."